Privacy Statement - Incident Reporting

-Information you provide to the Great Barrier Reef Marine Park Authority (“GBRMPA”) about possible offences may contain personal information about you and other parties.
+Information you provide to the Great Barrier Reef Marine Park Authority (“GBRMPA”) about suspected offences may contain personal information (including sensitive information) about you and other individuals.

-You have the option of not identifying yourself, or using a pseudonym, when reporting possible offences to GBRMPA.
+You have the option of not identifying yourself, or using a pseudonym, when reporting suspected offences to us.

-Personal information you provide to GBRMPA is protected by the Privacy Act 1988 (“Privacy Act”).
-The Privacy Act provides for 13 Australian Privacy Principles (“APP’s”) that regulate how GBRMPA must handle your personal information.
+Personal information you provide to us is protected by the Privacy Act 1988 (“Privacy Act”).
+The Privacy Act provides for 13 Australian Privacy Principles that regulate how we must handle your personal information.

-This notice is for the purposes of collecting your personal information.
+This notice is for the purposes of collecting your personal information as the individual reporting a suspected incident or offence to us.

 Why we collect your personal information

-If the GBRMPA is unable to collect your personal information, GBRMPA may not be able to properly investigate possible offences or administer its powers and functions under the Great Barrier Reef Marine Park Act 1975 (Cth) and the Great Barrier Reef Marine Park Regulations 1983 (Cth).
+• investigate suspected offences under the Great Barrier Reef Marine Park Act 1975 (Cth) (“GBRMP Act”) and the Great Barrier Reef Marine Park Regulations 1983 (Cth) (“GBRMP Regulations”) and

 Who we give your personal information to

-GBRMPA may disclose your personal information as it relates to the incident that you have reported to the Commonwealth Director of Public Prosecutions and if the information you provide results in Court action, GBRMPA may also need to provide your personal information to the Court.
+We may disclose your personal information as it relates to the incident that you have reported to the Commonwealth Director of Public Prosecutions and if the information you provide results in Court action, we may also need to provide your personal information to the Court.

-- Queensland Department of National Parks, Recreation, Sport and Racing
+• Queensland Department of National Parks, Sport and Racing

-GBRMPA does not disclose your personal information overseas.
+We do not disclose your personal information to overseas entities.

 How to contact us

-More information on privacy and the Privacy Act 1988 (Cth) is available from the Office of the Australian Information Commissioner.
+For more information on privacy and the Privacy Act refer to the Office of the Australian Information Commissioner’s website www.oaic.gov.au.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.